 It makes one wonder whether this is like a linguistic time-capsule.
 What I mean is that nowadays the information that ‘oranges came from China’ is not a widely known fact.
 Pasta, yes.
 But oranges?

 The Spaniards who settled in the Dominican Republic during the 15th century were aware of the Moors and the Crusaders bringing oranges from Asia because it had happened within their historical memories.
-They were also neighbours of Portugal and were very aware of what was then the relatively recent history of the sweet orange from China, which was being promoted in Lisbon, hence the word ‘china’ for oranges.
+They were also neighbors of Portugal and were very aware of what was then the relatively recent history of the sweet orange from China, which was being promoted in Lisbon, hence the word ‘china’ for oranges.
 The memory has faded in the rest of the world, but in the Dominican Republic at least — mostly in the south, the word and the history are alive and well.

 The next time someone scoffs at this particular Dominicanism, fill them in on the story behind this linguistic quirk.